 1. Be currently pregnant or lactating.
-2. Have any ocular or systemic allergies or diseases that may interfere with contact lens wear.
-3. Have any autoimmune disease or use of medication, which may interfere with contact lens wear.
-Habitual medications used by successful soft contact lens wearers are considered acceptable.
-4. Have any previous, or planned, ocular or interocular surgery (e.g., radial keratotomy, PRK, LASIK, etc.).
-5. Be currently wearing lenses in a monovision, multi-focal, toric, or extended wear modality.
-6. Have participated in a contact lens or lens care product clinical trial within 14 days prior to study enrollment 7.
-Be an employee (e.g., Investigator, Coordinator, Technician) or immediate family member of an employee (including partner, child, parent, grandparent, grandchild or sibling of the employee or their spouse) of the clinical site.
-8. Have a history of binocular vision abnormality or strabismus.
-9. Have any infectious disease (e.g., hepatitis, tuberculosis) or contagious immunosuppressive diseases (e.g., HIV) by self-report.
+2. Be currently using any ocular medications or have any ocular infection of any type.
+3. By self-report, have any ocular or systemic disease, allergies, infection, or use of medication the investigator believes might contraindicate or interfere with contact lens wear, or otherwise compromise study endpoints, including infectious disease (e.g., hepatitis, tuberculosis), contagious immunosuppressive disease (e.g., Human Immunodeficiency Virus [HIV]), autoimmune disease (e.g. rheumatoid arthritis, Sjogren's syndrome), or history of serious mental illness or seizures.
+See section 9.1 for additional details regarding excluded systemic medications.
+4. Have habitually worn rigid gas permeable (RGP) lenses, orthokeratology lenses, or hybrid lenses (e.g. SynergEyes, SoftPerm) within the past 6 months.
+5. Be currently wearing monovision or multifocal contact lenses.
+6. Be currently wearing lenses in an extended wear modality.
+7. Have participated in a contact lens or lens care product clinical trial within 30 days prior to study enrollment.
+8. Be an employee (e.g., Investigator, Coordinator, Technician) or immediate family member of an employee (including partner, child, parent, grandparent, grandchild or sibling of the employee or their spouse) of the clinical site.

-Exclusion Criteria following Baseline Evaluation
+Exclusion Criteria at Baseline Evaluation